sundhaug92/campuslan-docs/scripts/lancache/README.md

-This directory includes scripts for running and managing lancache
+This directory includes scripts for running and managing lancache.
+Some of this should probably be rewritten to use docker-compose and .env-files.